Loop Shuttle: Present-day usage

-During service disruptions that prevent trains from operating into the Loop, CTA may provide a shuttle train to retain access at all Loop stations.
+In the event of service disruptions that prevent trains from accessing the Loop, the CTA may provide a shuttle train to retain access at all Loop stations.
 The service allows riders to transfer between rail replacement buses or trains rerouted via the subway to mitigate travel impacts.
 Recently, CTA has operated a counter-clockwise Loop Shuttle during the replacement of the Wells Street Bridge and renovation of the Ravenswood Connector in 2013 and 2015, respectively.